-ADB is a tool developed by the Android project and is available for free on the Android SDK.
+ADB is an Android project tool available for free on the Android SDK.
 We suggest a stripped-down version like the "15 seconds ADB installer" to avoid downloading the very large sized full SDK.

-- Once you have downloaded the application, double click on it to start the installation.
+- Once you have downloaded the application, double click on it to start the installation process.
 If you have never installed ADB on your PC, answer ‘Y’ to all questions.

-- After installation, check it by running the ADB command on the command line.
+- After installation, run the ADB command on the command line to check the installation.

 Enabling developer mode

-- Go to Settings on Android and click on “About tablet/phone/device” option.
+- Go to Settings on Android and click on the “About tablet/phone/device” option.

-- Once you are in developer mode, hit back and click on the new “Developer Options” option.
+- When you are in Developer Mode, hit "back" and click on the new “Developer Options” option.

-- Scroll down to the Debugging section and hit "USB Debugging" option.
+- Scroll down to the Debugging section and select the "USB Debugging" option.

 - A confirmation dialog box will pop-up.
 Hit “OK”.

 - Connect your device to the PC with a USB cable.
-You will be prompted with a authorization dialog box.
+You will be prompted with an authorization dialog box.
 Check “Always allow from this computer” and hit “OK”.

 - At this point, your device is ready to use ADB.
 Open the Windows Command Prompt and type "adb devices".
 The connected device should be listed.